 Although it has only been in the tiny world scene since 2003, Miniaturk in Istanbul, Turkey is a must-see on any mini-city tour.
 With 160,000 square feet of tiny marvels, it’s one of the biggest tiny towns in the world, including over 100 historical landmarks and notable ancient ruins.
 In one afternoon, visitors will have the chance to discover the mini version of Turkey’s rich historical and cultural tapestry that is literally within arm’s reach.
 Located on the coast of Golden Horn, explore the replicas of Hagia Sophia, Mount Nemrud, and the ancient ruins of Ephesus, among the other notable structures.
 The newest addition to the mini world is Bosphorus Bridge, the 1970s suspension bridge connecting Europe and Asia.
 The park also contains hundreds of replicas from the Ottoman, Anatolia, and Istanbul territories that have survived over the centuries.

 2. Le Petit-Paris, France

-The mini town of Le Petit-Paris is a remarkable one-man feat and a two-decade labor of love for model aficionado and craftsman Gerard Brion.
+The mini-town of Le Petit-Paris is a remarkable one-man feat and two-decade labor of love for the model aficionado and craftsman Gerard Brion.
 Built in his backyard, the miniature model of Paris is quite impressive.
 It might take weeks to explore the real Paris, but here you can see all the highlights of the City of Lights within a few steps of each other.
 Amazingly, the Arc de Triomphe, Eiffel Tower, and grand boulevards look almost like the real thing but are made from repurposed materials and random junk.
-At night the city lights up with hundreds of little lights, just like the real Paris in this magical mini land depicting France’s beloved metropolis.
-It even has a scaled down model of Notre Dame in all its miniature Gothic splendor.
+At night the city lights up with hundreds of little lights, just like the real Paris in this magical mini-land depicting France’s beloved metropolis.
+It even has a scaled-down model of Notre Dame in all its miniature Gothic splendor.

 1. Mini Europe, Belgium